Windows file server: save access to files and folders

 Configured policy

-5. Force a policy update, by opening a command prompt as administrator and passing the gpupdate command.
+Force a policy update by opening a command prompt as an administrator and running the gpupdate command.

-1. In order to generate logs, make access to folders and files according to the audit parameters.
+In order to generate logs, access folders and files according to the defined audit parameters.

-2. On the server open the Event Viewer and go to Windows Logs 1 / Security 2 .
-Search for events in the File Systems category.
+On the server, open the Event Viewer and go to Windows Logs 1 / Security 2.
+Look for events in the File Systems category.

 event observer